Pankaja-Suganda/Pankaja-Suganda.github.io/_tabs/experiences.md

 - Used **Jira** extensively for agile sprint planning, issue tracking, and task prioritization.

 #### 🔹 Innovation Team Facilitator
-- Selected as an **Innovation Facilitator** to guide ideation workshops and promote innovative thinking within the engineering team.
+- Worked as an **Innovation Facilitator** for last 3 years to guide ideation sections, and promote innovative thinking within the cross engineering team.

----
+- Led the selected project for the idea demonstration team.